We are conducting a risk analysis for fresh passionfruit (Passiflora edulis) from Vietnam for human consumption.

 Next steps

-We will then release the draft report for a 60-calendar day public consultation period.
-We plan to release the draft report for public consultation in 2023.
+We expect to release the final report in early 2024.
 Please note that this is an indicative timeline and may be subject to change.

 Keep informed